datacraft-dsc/DEPs/13/README.md

 The execution of the orchestration must be authorised by the orchestrating agent, as with any invokable operation.

+TODO: Consider cases where callers need to pass credentials for child operations

 ## Failure conditions